 Bahla Fort

-Bahla Fort, located in the historic town of Bahla, is an impressive UNESCO World Heritage Site.
-It was constructed sometime between the 12th and 15th centuries, making it one of Oman’s oldest forts.
-Its massive walls, watchtowers, and intricate design reflect the architectural brilliance of the region and offer visitors a fascinating glimpse into Oman’s ancient forts.
+Located in the historic town of Bahla, Bahla Fort is one of Oman’s most iconic heritage sites and a designated UNESCO World Heritage Site.
+Constructed between the 12th and 15th centuries, it stands as one of the oldest and most impressive forts in the country.
+The fort’s massive mud-brick walls, towering watchtowers, and intricate defensive design showcase the architectural ingenuity of the region.

 Jabreen Castle

-Jabreen Castle, also known as Jabrin, is a magnificent 17th-century castle known for its exquisite architecture, intricate carvings, and beautiful frescos.
-The castle was built under the Yaruba Dynasty by Imam Bil’arab bin Sultan and served as his palace.
+Jabreen Castle is a 17th-century masterpiece known for its exquisite architecture, intricate carvings, and vibrant frescoes.
+Constructed under the Yaruba Dynasty by Imam Bil‘arab bin Sultan, the castle served as his palace and stands out from Oman’s traditional forts due to its peaceful origins.

 Where to Stay in Nizwa (2 nights)